staltz/manyverse/CONTRIBUTING.md

 ### iOS SDK

-If your target OS is iOS, you need to install Xcode (preferably version 11 or higher, we are not sure if the app can build on lower versions of Xcode).
+If your target OS is iOS, you need to install Xcode (version 12.4 or higher).
 You can find Xcode from the macOS App Store.
 The iOS SDK must be version 11 or higher.

 See also [nodejs-mobile docs](https://code.janeasystems.com/nodejs-mobile/getting-started-ios#development-prerequisites) for additional details.